-The termination of the "S" Corporation status will be treated as a change in tax status under ASC 740, "Income Taxes".
+The termination for the "S" Corporation status has been treated as a change in tax status under Accounting Standards Codification 740, "Income Taxes".
 These rules require that the deferred tax effects of a change in tax status be recorded to income from continuing operations on the date the "S" Corporation status terminates.
-The Company estimates the effects of the change in tax status based upon forecasted temporary differences for the year to be approximately \$55 million to \$61 million.
-This range is subject to revision based upon actual results.
+The Company has calculated the estimated effect of the change in tax status to be a tax benefit of \$56 million, relating to the recognition of net deferred tax assets for temporary differences in existence on the date of conversion to a "C" Corporation.
+This amount is subject to revision based upon actual results.
+The tax effect of this change has been recorded as a discrete tax benefit in the three months ended June 30, 2019.